|Degree Level||None; associate for those seeking long term positions with organizations|

 If a counselor wants to go on to work for a large organization, or if he or she wishes to become a camp counselor on a full-time basis, then at least an associate's degree is needed.
 Students might major in leisure studies or parks and recreation, and they may specialize in areas such as athletics or art.

-The U.S. Bureau of Labor Statistics reported that recreation workers, which included camp counselors, made a mean yearly salary of $25,560 in May 2013.
-The majority of salaries for these workers landed between $16,990 and $38,890 the same year.
-Recreation work jobs were predicted to increase 14% from 2012-2022, which was average growth.
+The U.S. Bureau of Labor Statistics reported that recreation workers, which included camp counselors, made a median yearly salary of $25,060 in May 2018.
+Recreation work jobs were predicted to increase 8% from 2018-2028, which was above average growth.

 In summary, camp counselors typically learn about their positions through training and on-the-job experience.
 Those seeking to work for larger organizations or in long-term careers in the field might need a formal degree.